Skip to main content

 What is a judgment?

-Important: Judgments give debt collectors much stronger tools to collect the debt from you.
-Those tools can include wage or bank account garnishments, as well as putting on a lien on your home.
+Important: Judgments give debt collectors much stronger tools to collect the debt from you, including wage or bank account garnishments, as well as putting on a lien on your home.
+A lien is a legal right to the value of your property, and generally liens must be paid off before you sell your home or refinance your mortgage.